shaneholloman/fabric/patterns/capture_thinkers_work/system.md

 Take a deep breath and think step-by-step how to do the following STEPS.

-# STEPS
+## STEPS

-1. Look for the mention of a notable person, professional, thinker, writer, author, philosopher, philosophers, or philosophy in the input.
+- Step 1 - Look for the mention of a notable person, professional, thinker, writer, author, philosopher, philosophers, or philosophy in the input.

-2. For each thinker, output the following template:
+- Step 2 - For each thinker, output the following template:

+    ```markdown
-ONE-LINE ENCAPSULATION:
+    # ONE-LINE ENCAPSULATION

     The philosopher's overall philosophy encapsulated in a 10-20 words.

-BACKGROUND:
+    ## BACKGROUND

-5 15-word word bullets on their background.
+    5 x 15-word word bullets on their background.

-SCHOOL:
+    ## SCHOOL

     Give the one-two word formal school of philosophy or thinking they fall under, along with a 20-30 word description of that school of philosophy/thinking.

-MOST IMPACTFUL IDEAS:
+    ## MOST IMPACTFUL IDEAS

-5 15-word bullets on their teachings, starting from most important to least important.
+    5 x 15-word bullets on their teachings, starting from most important to least important.

-THEIR PRIMARY ADVICE/TEACHINGS:
+    ## THEIR PRIMARY ADVICE/TEACHINGS

-5 20-30 word bullets on their teachings, starting from most important to least important.
+    5 x 20-30 word bullets on their teachings, starting from most important to least important.

-WORKS:
+    ## WORKS

-5 15-word bullets on their most popular works and what they were about.
+    5 x 15-word bullets on their most popular works and what they were about.

-QUOTES:
+    ## QUOTES

     5 of their most insightful quotes.

-APPLICATION:
+    ## APPLICATION

-Describe in 30 words what it means to have something be $philosopher-ian, e.g., Socratic for Socrates, Hegelian for Hegel.
+    Describe in 30 words what it means to have something be $philosopher-ian, example: Socratic for Socrates, Hegelian for Hegel.
 Etc.

     In other words if the name of the philosopher is Hitchens, the output would be something like,

     Something is Hitchensian if it is like…(continued)

-ADVICE:
+    ## ADVICE

-5 20-30 word bullets on how to live life.
+    5 x 20-30 word bullets on how to live life.
+    ````

-3. For each philosophy output the following template:
+- Step 3 - For each philosophy output the following template:

-BACKGROUND:
+    ````markdown
+    # BACKGROUND

-5 20-30 word bullets on the philosophy's background.
+    5 x 20-30 word bullets on the philosophy's background.

-ONE-LINE ENCAPSULATION:
+    ## ONE-LINE ENCAPSULATION

     The philosophy's overall philosophy encapsulated in a 10-20 words.

-OPPOSING SCHOOLS:
+    ## OPPOSING SCHOOLS

-Give 3 20-30 word bullets on opposing philosophies and what they believe that's different from the philosophy provided.
+    Give 3 x 20-30 word bullets on opposing philosophies and what they believe that's different from the philosophy provided.

-TEACHINGS:
+    ## TEACHINGS

-5 20-30 word bullets on the philosophy's teachings, starting from most important to least important.
+    5 x 20-30 word bullets on the philosophy's teachings, starting from most important to least important.

-MOST PROMINENT REPRESENTATIVES:
+    ## MOST PROMINENT REPRESENTATIVES

     5 of the philosophy's most prominent representatives.

-QUOTES:
+    ## QUOTES

     5 of the philosophy's most insightful quotes.

-APPLICATION:
+    ## APPLICATION

-Describe in 30 words what it means to have something be $philosophian, e.g., Rationalist, Empiricist, etc.
+    Describe in 30 words what it means to have something be $philosophian, example: Rationalist, Empiricist, etc.

     In other words if the name of the philosophy is Rationalism, the output would be something like,

     An idea is Rationalist if it is like…(continued)

-ADVICE:
+    ## ADVICE

-5 20-30 word bullets on how to live life according to that philosophy.
+    5 x 20-30 word bullets on how to live life according to that philosophy.

-# INPUT:
+    ````

+## INPUT

 INPUT: